 One of my favorite things to do in the early months of summer is to open all the windows and fill my home with the fresh spring air.
 It refreshes the senses and clears out the stale air from a long winter.
 Even better is to hang cotton sheets on the line to dry so I can bring the fresh spring air scent into the bedroom.
-There is nothing like sleeping on crisp, line-dried linens with the cool night air slipping in from a cracked window.
-Crickets chirp and I nod right off.
+Crisp linens and a cool breeze are great for adults, but summer sleep can be hard for babies and children.

 Cooler Temps, Better Sleep